mautic/user-documentation/docs/authentication/authentication.rst

 Enabling SAML
 ~~~~~~~~~~~~~
 To enable SAML support in Mautic, you first need the IDP's metadata XML.
-This is provided to you by the IDP.
+Your IDP will provide this information.
 If it's a URL, browse to the URL then save the content into an XML file.

 Go to Configuration -> User/Authentication Settings.
 Then upload this file as the Identity provider metadata file.